remipch/solar_concentrator/software/supervisor_controller/components/target_detector/README.md

-# target_detector
+# Target detector component

-The goal of target_detector is to detect the rectangle area that will be considered as the target to sun rays.
+The goal of `target_detector` component is to detect the rectangle area that will be considered as the target to sun rays.

 To accomplish this, it uses a modified version of QR-code detector (quirc) that detect corner capstones.